Rainy Season (short story): Reception

 Wiater et al. compared it to Shirley Jackson's short story "The Lottery", an idea reinforced by the fact that one of the story's characters directly references Jackson's story at one point.
 Writing at Tor.com, Grady Hendrix called it a "time passer" that was likely expanded from a single surreal image.

+Adaptations

+"Rainy Season" was adapted into a 2017 short film of the same name, written and directed by Vanessa Ionta Wright and produced by Above the Line Artistry.

+In 2019, the story was again adapted, this time by Patrick Haischberger, and starring Thomas Stipsits, Sabrina Reiter, Inge Maux, Fritz Karl and Wolfgang Hübsch.

+The audiobook of this story is read by actor Yeardley Smith.